dimitarpeevzautre/stellamaris/index.markdown

    ## About the Portuguese Water Dog   ## Welcome to [Your Kennel Name]

-   <p> We are a small, family-run kennel dedicated to breeding healthy, well-tempered Portuguese Water Dogs.
+   <p class="fade-in-section"> Fade IN We are a small, family-run kennel dedicated to breeding healthy, well-tempered Portuguese Water Dogs.
 Our dogs are our passion, and we strive to produce puppies that will bring joy and companionship to their forever homes. </p>

    ## About the Portuguese Water Dog
 </div>